-Organizations must be prepared to both repel such threats, and recover from them quickly when their defences don’t work.
+Organizations must be prepared to both repel such threats and recover from them quickly when their defences don’t work.
 So, what is the best way to fight AI-powered cyber attacks?
 With more AI of course!
-By leveraging AI and machine learning, your organization will be more adequately prepared to detect and mitigate an AI-powered cyber attack.
+By leveraging AI and machine learning, your organization will be more adequately prepared to detect and mitigate an AI-powered cyber-attack.
 You can leverage AI and machine learning-based technology within your organization to bolster defences by automating and speeding up security operations.
-For example, such technology could be used to block malicious files and IPs and thus safeguard your organization against phishing attacks.2 As determined by Cylance’s polling, with 62% of security experts expecting AI to be weaponized and used for cyber attacks in 2018, there is certainly cause to be prepared.4
+For example, such technology could be used to block malicious files and IPs and thus safeguard your organization against phishing attacks.2 As determined by Cylance’s polling, with 62% of security experts expecting AI to be weaponized and used for cyberattacks in 2018, there is certainly caused to be prepared.4

 In the wake of allegations of Russian meddling in the recent U.S. election, intelligence agencies have been especially alert to signs of dubious foreign practices domestically.
 However, foreign powers are not just looking to infiltrate national elections.
 Over the course of the past year, foreign espionage has become of increasing concern to the corporate security world as well.

 According to the head of the FBI’s counterintelligence agency, there has been a 53% rise in economic espionage cases in 2017 compared to 2016.5 Unfortunately, this upward trend is likely to continue as foreign powers gain more technological literacy and are thus able to develop more sophisticated spying strategies.
 Moving into 2018, companies employing cutting-edge techniques or developing innovative intellectual property will be most vulnerable to foreign espionage.
 With “the aim of economic espionage [being] to save a company the capital it would typically spend on research and development by just copying the processes of proven methods of production,” it seems that some foreign powers feel this heinous tactic is a shortcut worth taking.5